Theta69/ZetaStealer/README.md

 <br>

 # Launch Date
-The anticipated launch date for ZetaStealer is projected to fall within the timeframe of September 1st, 2023 to January 1st, 2024.
+The anticipated launch date for ZetaStealer is projected to fall within the timeframe of September 1st, 2023 to January 1st, 2024.<br>
+The price for ZetaStealer will be between $30 - $50 (complete package) or $15 per module.
 <br>

 # Setup Instructions
-Unlike other stealers or Remote Access Trojans (RATs), **ZetaStealer** simplifies the setup process by connecting to its dedicated server, eliminating the need for complex port forwarding.
-Follow these straightforward steps:
+Unlike our competition, **ZetaStealer** simplifies the setup process by connecting to its dedicated server, eliminating the need for complex port forwarding or webhook creation.
+Follow these steps to ensure complete, hassle-free functioning of ZetaStealer:<br>

 1. Download the ZetaStealer Builder.
-2. Launch the builder and log in using your credentials.
+2. Launch it and log in using your credentials.
-3. Build an executable (EXE) file by selecting one or more options from ZetaStealer, ZSController, and ZSKeylogger.
+3. Build an executable (EXE) file by selecting one or more options from ZetaStealer, ZSController, and ZSKeylogger and filling out the needed information.
 4. Distribute the program to the desired parties for data collection purposes.
 <br>

 ## Features - Stealer
 🛡️ Protection:
-- ⛔ Deny VM
+- ⛔ Deny VM, Sandbox & VirusTotal
 - ⛔ Kill VPN process
 - 🌊 Kill banned process list<br>

 💰 Collection:
 - 💻 Software & hardware info
 - 📷 Webcam & desktop screenshots
+- 📋 Clipboard, file list, app list
-- 📡 IP address, network info
+- 📡 IP address, Mac, network info
-- 🌐 Browser cookies, passwords
+- 🌐 Browser cookies, passwords, bookmarks, history
 - #️⃣ Discord tokens, billing<br>

 ## Features - controller